World line: Simultaneous hyperplane

-World lines in general relativity
+In general relativity

 The use of world lines in general relativity is basically the same as in special relativity, with the difference that spacetime can be curved.
 A metric exists and its dynamics are determined by the Einstein field equations and are dependent on the mass-energy distribution in spacetime.
 Again the metric defines lightlike (null), spacelike, and timelike curves.
 Also, in general relativity, world lines include timelike curves and null curves in spacetime, where timelike curves fall within the lightcone.
 However, a lightcone is not necessarily inclined at 45 degrees to the time axis.
 However, this is an artifact of the chosen coordinate system, and reflects the coordinate freedom (diffeomorphism invariance) of general relativity.
 Any timelike curve admits a comoving observer whose "time axis" corresponds to that curve, and, since no observer is privileged, we can always find a local coordinate system in which lightcones are inclined at 45 degrees to the time axis.
 See also for example Eddington-Finkelstein coordinates.

 World lines of free-falling particles or objects (such as planets around the Sun or an astronaut in space) are called geodesics.

-World lines in quantum field theory
+In quantum field theory

 Quantum field theory, the framework in which all of modern particle physics is described, is usually described as a theory of quantized fields.
 However, although not widely appreciated, it has been known since Feynman that many quantum field theories may equivalently be described in terms of world lines.
 This preceded much of his work on the formulation which later became more standard.
 The world line formulation of quantum field theory has proved particularly fruitful for various calculations in gauge theories and in describing nonlinear effects of electromagnetic fields.